uzaykuzey/uzaykuzey/README.md

 ### Hello there 👋 My name is Ata Uzay Kuzey
-### I'm a CS major studying in Bilkent University.
+### I'm a Computer Science major / Mathematics minor studying in Bilkent University.

 <!--
 **uzaykuzey/uzaykuzey** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.